 - Defibrillators: Like above defibrillators are treated as magical devices that can revive anyone, regardless of circumstances.
 In reality, they are only useful for a heart that is beating irregularly and completely useless for one that has stopped.

-- Gun silencers: In fiction, gun silencers can make any gun silent.
-In reality though, they can only reduce the sound a bit.
+- Gun silencers: In fiction, gun silencers can make any gun more or less completely silent.
+In reality though, suppressors can only reduce the sound a bit.
 (And honestly, the noise of the gunshot isn't reduced by very much.)

 - Hypnosis: In fiction, hypnosis can put someone into a trance almost immediately (even if they're resisting) and can make them do anything the hypnotist wants, including post-hypnotic suggestion.
 In fact, it takes considerable time to put a subject under even if they're cooperating, doesn't work on everyone and can't make someone do something they don't want to do.